Geometrization of the local Langlands correspondence: Geometric Satake

+Recall that for any perfectoid space $S$ over $\Fq$, we defined the ``curve'' $\mathcal Y_S$ over $\mathcal O_E$, as well as $Y_S=\mathcal Y_S\setminus V(\pi)$ and the quotient $X_S=Y_S/\phi^\Z$.
 In this chapter, we are interested in studying modifications of $G$-torsors on these spaces, and perverse sheaves on such.
 Our discussion will mirror this three-step procedure of the construction of $X_S$: If one has understood the basic theory over $\mathcal Y_S$, the basic results carry over easily to $Y_S$ and then to $X_S$.
 While as in previous chapters our main focus is on $X_S$, in this chapter we will actually make critical use of $\mathcal Y_S$ in order to degenerate to the Witt vector affine Grassmannian, and hence to apply some results from the setting of schemes (notably the decomposition theorem).
 As the discussion here is very much of a local sort, one can usually reduce easily to the case that $G$ is split, and hence admits a (split) reductive model over $\mathcal O_E$, and we will often fix such a split model of $G$.

 For any $d\geq 0$, we consider the moduli space $\Div^d_{\mathcal Y}$ parametrizing degree $d$ Cartier divisors $D\subset \mathcal Y_S$.
 For affinoid $S$, one can form the completion $B^+$ of $\mathcal O_{X_S}$ along $D$.
 Inverting $D$ defines a localization $B$ of $B^+$.
 One can then define a positive loop group $L^+_{\Div^d_{\mathcal Y}} G$ and loop group $L_{\Div^d_{\mathcal Y}} G$, with values given by $G(B^+)$ resp.~$G(B)$; for brevity, we will simply write $L^+G$ and $LG$ here.
 One can then define the local Hecke stack